sumitsahoo/RASA-With-Aimybox/README.md

 ## Introduction
 This application demonstrates the usage of Aimybox SDK and the integration of NLU engines like Aimybox, RASA and Dialogflow etc. Do read about RASA setup here : [https://blog.rasa.com/how-to-build-a-mobile-voice-assistant-with-open-source-rasa-and-aimybox/](https://blog.rasa.com/how-to-build-a-mobile-voice-assistant-with-open-source-rasa-and-aimybox/)
 ## Play Store
-This application is available on Play Store for demo purpose : [https://play.google.com/store/apps/details?id=com.sumit.assistant](https://play.google.com/store/apps/details?id=com.sumit.assistant)
+This application is available on Play Store for demo purpose (Pending publication): [https://play.google.com/store/apps/details?id=com.sumit.assistant](https://play.google.com/store/apps/details?id=com.sumit.assistant)

 ## Aimybox Skills
 By default the Aimybox NLU engine is trained with below skills